xavios/learn-next-js/Readme.md

 _Declarative programming_ is a paradigm that focuses on what the program should achieve, without explicitly stating how to achieve it.
 It is a high-level concept that abstracts the intricacies of the underlying system.
+Examples could be: SQL, React JSX

 _Imperative programming_ is a paradigm where you explicitly state how the program should achieve the desired result.
 You write step-by-step instructions for the